There may be benefits that have not yet been proven through research.

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-You should not take high doses of individual amino acids for long periods of time.
+You should not take high doses of single amino acids for long periods of time.

 Very high doses of leucine may cause low blood sugar (hypoglycemia).
 It may also cause

-Women who are pregnant or breastfeeding shouldn’t use leucine supplements.
+People who are pregnant or breastfeeding shouldn’t use leucine supplements.
 People

-isoleucine and valine.
+as isoleucine and valine.